realA10001986/Time-Circuits-Display/README.md

 ![bttfn connection](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/8d9a54bc-12c9-459a-96cf-ab3f7982af24)

 On the TCD, no special configuration is required.
 However, if the TCD is supposed to send out notifications about time travel and alarm to connected BTTFN clients, usage of MQTT must be disabled or the **_Send event notifications_** option in the MQTT section of the Config Portal must be _unchecked_.
-The TCD only sends out such notifications either via MQTT or BTTFN, never both.
+The TCD only sends out such notifications either via BTTFN or MQTT, never both.

 On the other prop, such as CircuitSetup's upcoming [Flux Capacitor](https://fc.backtothefutu.re) or [SID](https://sid.backtothefutu.re), the TCD's IP address (not hostname!) must be entered into the *IP address of TCD* field on the Setup page in their Config Portal - that's all.